ionic-team/ionic-plugin-deeplinks/README.md

 and Universal/App Links on iOS and Android.

-For example, you can have your app open through a link to https://yoursite.com/product/cool-beans and then navigate to display the Cool Beans in your store (cool beans!).
+For example, you can have your app open through a link to https://yoursite.com/product/cool-beans and then navigate to display the Cool Beans in your app (cool beans!).

 Additionally, on Android and pre 9.2 iOS, your app can be opened through a custom URL scheme, like `coolbeans://app/product/cool-beans`.